Lars Larson: The Lars Larson Show

-After continuing to anchor the news for KPTV until 1998, Larson left the station in November of that year, "after months of pressure from station management over his other role as an outspoken radio talk-show host" on KXL.
+In his radio career, Larson moved back to KXL in 1997, this time hosting a talk show, The Lars Larson Show, which aired from noon to 4 p.m.
+Continuing as news anchor at KPTV, Larson left the station in November 1998 "after months of pressure from station management over his other role as an outspoken radio talk-show host" on KXL.
 KPTV management viewed his radio talk-show role as a conflict of interest with his role as a news anchor.

-He later began working at KOIN TV, hosting a morning program The Buzz until 2000.
+He later began working at KOIN TV, hosting the morning program The Buzz until 2000.

-On January 31, 2000, The Lars Larson Show began airing on nine radio stations (currently 22) via "The Radio Northwest Network".
-In 2002, Larson was listed in Talkers Magazines Heavy Hundred (the most important radio hosts of 4,000 nationwide) for the first time.
-In July 2003, Larson began filling in for Talk Radio Network talk host Michael Savage.
+On January 31, 2000, The Lars Larson Show began airing on nine radio stations via "The Radio Northwest Network".
 On August 14, 2003, Larson was hired by Westwood One Radio Network to host his own show for national syndication.
 The Lars Larson Show officially debuted on Westwood One on September 1, 2003, with 105 affiliates and grew to 175 affiliates.
-On March 19, 2009, Westwood One canceled The Lars Larson Show.
-Larson's national network show re-launched on newly formed Compass Media Networks on March 30, 2009.